 Learning to talk, like learning to walk, doesn't always go smoothly.

 It is normal for a child to repeat words and phrases, and to hesitate with "um"s and "er"s, when they are sorting out what to say next.
-About one in every 12 children will experience stammering, particularly between the ages of two and five.
+Around 8% of children - that's one in every 12 children - will experience stammering, particularly between the ages of two and five.

 Stammering, or stuttering, is when your child:

-- is stretching sounds in a word ("I want a ssstory.")
+- stretches sounds in a word ("I want a ssstory.")

-These examples will vary from child to child and stammering may come and go.
+These types of stammering behaviours will vary from child to child, can start gradually or very suddenly and may come and go over time.
 Around 75% of children will go on to speak fluently, either spontaneously or with the help of speech and language therapy.

 When to Act